plone/plone.indexer/plone/indexer/README.txt

     ...         self.story = story
     ...         self.audience = audience

-Let's that our catalog had an index 'description', which for a page should contain the first 10 characters from the body text, and for a news item should contain the contents of the 'summary' field.
+Now, pretned that our catalog had an index 'description', which for a page should contain the first 10 characters from the body text, and for a news item should contain the contents of the 'summary' field.
 Furthermore, there is an index 'audience' that should contain the value of the corresponding field for news items, but in all uppercase, unless the 'noupper' keyword argument is passed to catalog_object().
 It should do nothing for pages.

 We could write indexers for all of these like this